-DTTL reviewed the "Guidelines for the Prevention of Insider Trading, etc." and confirmed that it is set forth as described in the "QBS's Response."
+DTTL reviewed the "Guidelines for the Prevention of Insider Trading, etc." and confirmed that they are set forth as described in the "QBS's Responses."

-In addition, DTTL reviewed the extracted "pledge forms" during the verification period and confirmed that the pledges were written as described in "QBS's Response" and that the seal of the submitter was affixed.
+In addition, DTTL reviewed the extracted "pledge forms" during the verification period and confirmed that the pledges were written as described in "QBS's Responses" and that the submitter's seal was affixed.